 On the other hand, Go is not a very familiar programming language as compared to Node.js.
 So, you have to get ready for learning a new language, which has its own set of rules and Goroutines with static typing proving to a difficult learning curve.

 8. Availability of Tools

 Since Node.js more popular than Golang and used by more developers, it certainly offers an enhanced tooling facility with a wide variety of tools.
-It includes a number of tutorial videos, several articles, journals, platforms and much more for the extended support of the new developers.
+It includes a number of tutorial videos, several articles, journals, platforms, and much more for the extended support of the new developers.

 Apart from that, as told earlier, it enjoys the support of a large community of experienced developers who keep on improving the environment.

 Well, Go does not offer you the same kind of benefit as Node.js as it is still new and in its young days.
-It does not have the advantage of a huge community and the number of developers is also less due to the difficulty of language.
+It does not have the advantage of a huge community and the number of developers is also less due to the difficulty of the language.

 You also won’t find adequate resources of help for getting access to the language.
 Moreover, it offers no support for the front-end expect for the presence of Gopherjs, whereas Node.js makes you comfortable in that position.

 But this number is surely going to rise in the time to come and definitely Go has a bright future ahead.
 So, finding an adept Node.js development team would be much easier than searching an expert Go team.